 Communities, government and industry groups all have a role in managing river health.
 These groups work together to achieve the best possible outcomes for native plants, fish, birds, animals and people alike.

-In NSW, the Office of Environment and Heritage (OEH) manages water set aside for the environment through water sharing rules and water licences.
-OEH also delivers water held by the Commonwealth Environmental Water Office for environmental management.
+In NSW, the Department of Planning, Industry and Environment (the Department) manages water set aside for the environment through water sharing rules and water licences.
+The Department also delivers water held by the Commonwealth Environmental Water Office for environmental management.

-Yes.
-In each of these catchments, an Environmental Water Advisory Group (or EWAG) has been established to inform the decision-making process.
+An Environmental Water Advisory Group (or EWAG) has been established to inform the decision-making process in each of these catchments.

 - community representatives